 The concepts behind the split keel and rudder design type gained even more notoriety and popularity when Olin Stephens created the successful America’s Cup defender Intrepid.
 Unlike her competitors in that season, Intrepid had a stubby fin keel, a bustle under the after quarters and had her rudder mounted at the end of the bustle well aft.
 Intrepid was unbeatable.
 The success of the Cal 40 and of Intrepid opened many designer’s and builder’s eyes to the performance advantages of the fin keel, spade rudder design type.
 It was not long after that such designs became the standard, both among modern cruising boats and the racing fleet.

-There is little argument today that the split keel and rudder configuration produces boats faster than configurations of the more traditional type.
+There is little argument today that the split keel and rudder configuration produces boats faster than traditional long keel configurations.
 If speed is the first prerequisite in a boat, then lightness, minimum wetted surface and a spade rudder/fin keel design is the way to go.
 Yet, for those who will be sailing in conditions other than pure drag racing around the buoys there are other considerations that must go into the selection of the right boat.
 The sailor who is contemplating sailing long distances along a coast or making offshore passages must look for design qualities that enhance seaworthiness, stability, the ability to carry the loads of gear, water and fuel and the ability to be handled by a small — often two-person — crew, as well as speed through the water.

 The lessons learned from the 1979 Fastnet cast a pall over the design evolutions of the IOR.
 The work done by the Joint Committee on Safety From Capsizing is a monument to the thought that has gone into yacht design during the 1980s.
 The outcome has been a consensus among the leaders in naval architecture, in race organization and among the leading boat builders.
-At the beginning of the 1990s, sailors looking for suitable, safe boats in which to go to sea inherit the benefit of all the thought and work that has taken place.
-New boats coming into the market are being conceived to be stable in bad weather, to be sea kindly and to be rigged for short-handed sailing.
+Sailors looking for suitable, safe boats in which to go to sea inherit the benefit of all the thought and work that has taken place.
+New boats coming into the market are being conceived to be stable in bad weather, to be seakindly and to be rigged for short-handed sailing.
 Safety, although not heralded by boat builder’s promotion or by the sailors, is the big winner.
-And, as the IOR slowly fades away, to be replaced by the IMS, sailors around the world will find ever increasingly that boats brought to them by designers and builders conform to the latest and best thinking in the safety at sea category.
+And sailors around the world will find ever increasingly that boats brought to them by designers and builders conform to the latest and best thinking in the safety at sea category.

 Constructed For Safety

 The world of sailing — both racing and cruising — experienced an explosion in the late 1960s and 1970s.
-That explosion continues today, although the flash has become muted by time.
 During those two decades, a vast number of boats were brought to the market to serve the fast-growing ranks of new sailors.
 The pace of design and construction was furious.
 And, as the explosion took place, no single regulating body was able to step forth and assign standards for boats that would set minimum levels — minimum scantlings — that would ensure safe, seaworthy construction.

 Yet, it is the construction of our boats, the very integrity of the hulls in which we sail, that separates us from the cold waves, from the deep water and from a survival situation.
-And, in hull construction, there are several basics a prospective sailor and boat owner should look for to satisfy himself that he and his crew will set out in a boat built suitably to the type of sailing ahead.
+And, in hull construction, there are several basics a prospective sailor and boat owner should look for before setting out on any long voyage.

 Insurance and Verification